Lavarand: Legacy

 Landon Curt Noll later collaborated with Simon Cooper to develop LavaRnd, an open-source successor designed to be more accessible and efficient.
 LavaRnd differs from the original SGI system in several key areas.
 It replaces the visual entropy source of six lava lamps with the electronic thermal noise from a lens-capped webcam CCD.
 A significant change is in its output; the SGI system produces a 140-byte seed for an external generator, but LavaRnd was designed to directly output a continuous stream of cryptographically sound random numbers.
 This redesign led to a major performance increase, from the SGI system's approximate 8,000 bits per second for seed generation to between 77,000 and 206,000 bits per second of random data from LavaRnd on a commodity PC of the era.
 The hardware requirements are democratized, moving from a specialized SGI O2 workstation to a standard PC and a low-cost webcam.
 Finally, the legal status changed from the proprietary SGI system covered by a U.S. Patent to LavaRnd's algorithm being placed entirely in the public domain.

 In 2017, the web infrastructure company Cloudflare launched its own entropy-gathering system, directly inspired by SGI's work.
 The installation is located in the lobby of its San Francisco headquarters, with a wall of around 100 lava lamps that are continuously monitored by a camera.
-This system is a public and visually striking symbol of the company's commitment to Internet security.

 Unlike the 1990s system, Cloudflare's Lavarand is not the primary source of entropy for its servers, because modern CPUs include their own high-speed hardware random number generators such as RDRAND.
 Instead, the data from the lava lamps is a secondary, independent source.
 The random data is made available to Cloudflare's global servers, which incorporate it into their local entropy pools to protect against any potential systemic flaws in the primary CPU-based generators.
 Cloudflare has since expanded this concept into a global network of entropy sources, branded as the Wall of Entropy, to diversify its randomness inputs.
 Other installations include a wall of chaotic double pendulums in its London office and a Geiger counter measuring the radioactive decay of a uranium pellet in its Singapore office.